ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/index.md

 The schema of dumped file is always

-- `id UInt64` represents the identify number of the RegexpTree node.
+- `id UInt64` represents the id of the RegexpTree node.
 - `parent_id UInt64` represents the id of the parent of a node.
 - `regexp String` represents the regular expression string.
-- `keys Array(String)` represents the names of user defined attributions.
+- `keys Array(String)` represents the names of user defined attributes.
-- `values Array(String)` represents the values of user defined attributions.
+- `values Array(String)` represents the values of user defined attributes.

 On the cloud, we can create a table `regexp_dictionary_source_table` with the above table structure.